glassandboxb/notes/README.md

 4. Practice programming challenges: Websites like LeetCode, HackerRank, or Project Euler offer programming exercises that can help you improve and stay sharp.
 5. Learn a new programming language or framework every year: Not only will this help keep your knowledge up to date, but it will also make you a more versatile and valuable employee.
 6. Share your expertise: Teach or mentor others in programming, whether it be in a classroom, online,or one-on-one.
 This will not only help others but also reinforce your own knowledge.

+# 2024-01-12
+- "Today's programming wisdom: 'Premature optimization is the root of all evil' — Donald Knuth.
+Focus on writing clear, maintainable code first.
+Optimize only when necessary, based on profiling and performance metrics.
+Remember that simplicity, readability, and correctness trump blindly chasing efficiency early in development."

+This quote emphasizes the importance of thoughtful planning and avoiding unnecessary optimizations during the initial stages of coding.
+It reminds programmers to write clean, understandable code before trying to optimize for speed or memory usage, as optimizing too early can lead to overly complex solutions and potentially introduce bugs.
+Always measure and analyze performance before making any optimizations.